-To more fully understand the issues that have kept the Advisory Group from reaching consensus, the OWRB conducted a questionnaire/survey with open-ended questions in February 2013.
-59 % of the respondents replied to the questionnaire.
+To more fully understand the issues raised by the Advisory Group, the OWRB conducted a questionnaire/survey with open-ended questions in February 2013.
+Fifty-nine percent of the respondents replied to the questionnaire.
 In addition, the issues were the subject of significant dialogue by the entire group at each of the Advisory Group meetings.